Mostar: Post-war developments

 The Old Bridge undergoing reconstruction in June 2003.

 Since the end of the wider war in 1995, great progress has been made in the reconstruction of the city of Mostar under the European Union Administration of the City of Mostar (EUAM).
 Over 15 million dollars has been spent on restoration.

 A monumental project to rebuild the Old Bridge, which was destroyed during the Bosnian War by HVO, to the original design, and restore surrounding structures and historic neighbourhoods was initiated in 1999 and mostly completed by spring 2004.
 The money for this reconstruction was donated by Spain (who had a sizable contingent of peacekeeping troops stationed in the surrounding area during the conflict), the United States, Turkey, Italy, the Netherlands, and Croatia.
 A grand opening was held on 23 July 2004 under heavy security.

 In parallel, the Aga Khan Trust for Culture and the World Monuments Fund, with funding provided by the World Bank, undertook a five-year-long restoration and rehabilitation effort to regenerate the most significant areas of historic Mostar, and particularly the urban tissue around the Old Bridge.
 Also in July 2004, the Stari Grad Agency was launched to operate and maintain the restored buildings, including the Old Bridge complex, and promote Mostar as a cultural and tourist destination.

 In July 2005, UNESCO inscribed the Old Bridge and its closest vicinity onto the World Heritage List.

-International reconstruction efforts also aimed at the reunification of the divided city.
-The February 1996 Mostar Agreement led to the adoption of the Interim Statute of the city the same month, and to a 1-year period of EUAM, headed by former Bremen mayor Hans Koschnick, until early 1997.
+International reconstruction efforts were also aimed at the reunification of the divided city.
+The February 1996 Mostar Agreement led to the adoption of the Interim Statute of the city the same month, and to 1 year of EUAM, headed by former Bremen mayor Hans Koschnick, until early 1997.

-After six years of implementation, in 2003 OHR Paddy Ashdown established an "international commission for reforming Mostar", whose final report noted how the HDZ/SDA power-sharing in Mostar had entrenched division and corruption, with "rampant parallelism" in administrative structures and usurpation of power by the municipalities over the City.
+After six years of implementation, in 2003, OHR Paddy Ashdown established an "international commission for reforming Mostar", whose final report noted how the HDZ/SDA power-sharing in Mostar had entrenched division and corruption, with "rampant parallelism" in administrative structures and usurpation of power by the municipalities over the City.
 A new Statute was negotiated, and finally imposed in February 2004 by OHR Paddy Ashdown.

 In November 2010, the Constitutional Court struck down as discriminatory the electoral framework for Mostar.
 The Bosniak and Croat ruling parties were unable, however, to reach a new compromise.
 Lacking a legal basis, local elections could not take place in Mostar in 2012 and 2016, and outgoing mayor Ljubo Bešlić (HDZ BiH) remained in office as the only person authorised to allocate the city budget on an emergency basis.
 Almost a decade without administration led to a decline in service provision, including trash collection.
-In October 2019 Irma Baralija won a case against Bosnia and Herzegovina at the European Court of Human Rights for the lack of elections in Mostar.
+In October 2019, Irma Baralija won a case against Bosnia and Herzegovina at the European Court of Human Rights for the lack of elections in Mostar.
 Finally, a political deal, agreed under international mediation in June 2020, enabled legislative amendments in July 2020 and the conduct of the vote in Mostar on 20 December 2020.